christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     ancient religions, probably because they all came from the 'Alexandrian School' in Egypt.
-A way of identifying an 'Alexandrian School' religion is that they are 'year-zero', or the universe was created at the point of the religious saviors' birth.
+A way of identifying an 'Alexandrian School' religion is that they are 'year-zero', or the calendar begins at the point of the religious saviors' birth.

 [^6]: Jesus ben Fabus who was Isa Amen (Jesus Amen) of Rev. iii.
 14 who
     was also Amyntas (Amen(tas)) of Galatia who was also Amyntas Nikator